mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 To support the design and implementations of these workhorses of your domain the GoF book provide several useful patterns such as: Chain of responsibility, Command, Observer and State.
 To study these patterns and others is highly recommended.
 For those who want to take it one step further "Doing hard time" (Douglas) is a good read.

 Lastly, process controllers can be implemented in many ways.
-It can be the model in a iPhone application using grand dispatch, a Java Servlet, a Java thread or an Ada task.
+It can be the model in a iPhone application using grand dispatch, a Java Servlet, a Java thread, an Ada task or as a cron job.

-Value objects are immutable objects that are distinguishable through their value.
-They are object that describe tings and we do not care about their identity or lineage.
-The can be extremely complex and they can be implemented as functions (transforming distance from meters to feet) dependent on programming language.

 ## New programming languages
 Swift is a modern programming languages that unites object oriented and functional programming.
 It also make a clear distinction between reference types aka class and value types such as enumeration, struct and tuple.

 Value types keeps a unique copy of its data.
 Reference types share a copy of the same instance.
-Value objects as defined i DDD share the properties defined bye DDD value objects.
+Value objects as defined in Domain-Driven Design share most of the properties defined by value types.
+They are immutable objects that are distinguishable through their value, they describe tings and we do not care about their identity or lineage.
+Value objects can be extremely complex and they can be implemented as functions (transforming distance from meters to feet) dependent on programming language.

 Reference type share some of the properties defined by entities, but not all.
 Entities have lineage and identity defined in terms of the business.
 Objects defined by class are reference objects in the sense of memory management.
 That is a huge difference.
 That said, entities and aggregate roots will most often be implemented as a class.

+In a functional language functions are first oreder citisens.

 Well designed software is characterised by a few very recognisable properties: